Our kids. Their future.

 What can we learn from these episodes in history?
 Plenty, it turns out.
 And there is much to take comfort from.
 But we need to breathe deeply and get cracking.
-We have so much to learn, so little time.
+We have so much to learn.
+And so little time.

 A long-time catastrophist and futurist since early childhood, whose favorite books were about volcanoes and earthquakes, I became fascinated by different futures and how our actions today could affect what we then can no longer reverse tomorrow.
 My family, or at least my older brothers and sister, spoke sometimes about ZPG, the acronym in the early 70s for Zero Population Growth.
 So you'd think that I would have been very aware of the implications of each child on this planet.

 But the truth was that in 1988 and 1996, when my two daughters were born, climate change was only starting to be a phrase I used.
 I was much less sure of the future of my marriage than the future of civilization.
-By 1999, I had started a national climate change program in Namibia, mainly because none of my colleagues had responded to my years of beseeching (since I was already running a national biodiversity program and didn't think I could take on another full time job).
-But I only really started using the phrase in about 1995.
-And none of us working in public policy, even in hot, dry developing countries like Namibia, had much of an idea of how fast the whirlwind would build momentum and hit our consciousnesses, economies, and lives.
+By 1999, I had founded a national climate change program in Namibia, mainly because none of my colleagues had responded to my years of beseeching (I was already running a national biodiversity program and didn't think I could take on another full time job).
+But I only really started using the phrase 'climate change' in about 1995.
+And none of us working in public policy, even in hot, dry developing countries like Namibia, really had enough of an idea of how fast the whirlwind would build momentum and hit our consciousnesses, economies, and lives.

 I decided to teach my daughters this: to be adaptable, to be kind and thoughtful, to build confidence, to encourage multiple interests and skills, to be able to talk with people and resolve conflicts, and to do whatever they felt most passionate about - especially if it could also put food on the table.
-To be confident, to speak their mind, to question authority while doing so in a way that brought people together rather than apart.
+To be confident, to speak their mind, to question authority, while doing so in a way that brought people together rather than apart.
 That seemed to be enough.
 Mindful of their academically privileged parentage, I kept reassuring them that I'd love them equally if they were hairdressers or astronomers.
-They played soccer and did school plays like all other kids of their age, and read voraciously.
-But now, they are of childbearing age and reckoning with a very different future altogether.
+They played soccer and did school plays like other middle-class kids of their age.
+They read voraciously.
+But now, they are of childbearing age.
+And now, they are reckoning with a very different future altogether.

+How do we prepare for uncertainty?
 My father (and both fathers-in-law) all fought and served in WWII.
 Their fathers fought in WWI.
 My two grandfathers' stories - a roofer and a portrait photographer - were sometimes told to me in childhood, as a kind of cautionary tale.
 My father's father, the roofer, rode out the Depression of the 1930s as people always needed roofs, even if they couldn't usually pay up-front (or even within years).
-My mother's father, the portrait photographer, had a harder time and had to moonlight to feed his family during rough years.
+My mother's father, the portrait photographer, had a harder time, and had to moonlight to feed his family during rough years.